 But then you reach a lookout point over Sydney Harbour and suddenly you’re centered again.
 You can’t see the Sydney Harbour Bridge or the Sydney Opera House from the Manly to Spit walk, but you can glimpse Middle Head and then Watsons Bay and Rose Bay beyond it.
 And as always, sailboats for days.

-Towards the end, the trail descends to Forty Baskets Beach, where you’ll see more fancy waterfront property that will make you want to marry a millionaire Sydneysider.
+Towards the end, the Spit-Manly walk descends to Reef Beach, where you’ll see more fancy waterfront property that will make you want to marry a millionaire Sydneysider.
 These fancy houses line the remainder of the track around Manly Harbour.

 How to get there: Take a bus from Sydney CBD to Spit Junction to reach the start of the walk, then take the ferry from Manly to Circular Quay to get back to Sydney.